-This Saturday is the first day of fall, but the proactive among us are already thinking ahead to winter and the impacts it will have on our businesses.
 Winter conjures up images of gently falling snow, cozy indoor gatherings, and a parade of holidays.
-But the advent of winter also brings up a more ominous association: the hazards that can trip up any business due to extreme winter weather.
-The CDC reports that winter cold kills more than twice as many Americans than summer heat.
+But the advent of winter also brings up a more ominous association: the hazards that can impact any business due to extreme winter weather.
+The CDC reports that winter cold kills more than twice as many Americans as summer heat.

 So, slip on a sweater and let’s dive into a detailed list of what businesses need to watch out for once the temperature plummets.
 Spoiler alert: It’s not all icy roads and snow accumulation!
 Read on to identify the risks that cold weather brings so you can plan to prevent injuries and keep your employees and customers safe.

 Slips and falls

 While snow is beautiful to look at, it’s not so great for people on foot.
 Ice, slush, snow—whatever falls on your office parking lots, porches, and stairways—can be pretty dangerous.
 For instance, did you know that slip and fall injuries make up 29 percent of all worker compensation claims?
 With the onset of cold weather, those slip and fall injuries can increase dramatically.

 In times of extreme snowfall, heavy accumulation can put stress on roof structures.
 Two feet of wet snow can equal up to 19 tons of weight on your roof.
 Additionally, hail can damage buildings while snow runoff can stress storm-weakened flashing.